-There is nothing wrong per se with asking this question, except when it’s asked way too early.
-This is because it says all the wrong things about you: first, it suggests that you are unoriginal – you ask the same things that everyone else asks which makes you come across as cliche; secondly, even if it’s not true, it suggests that you are either materialistic or that you are screening people based on their occupation.
+“So, what do you do for a living?” – This is one of the most common yet also the most cliche, unoriginal questions that people, especially women, like to ask as soon as they meet someone new or as soon as they show up on that first date.
+This question, when being asked too soon, is also my personal pet peeve.
+This is because it says all the wrong things about you: first, it suggests that you are unoriginal – you ask the same thing that everyone else asks which makes you come across as cliche; secondly, even if it’s not true, it implies that you are either materialistic or that you are screening people based on their occupation and income.
+And lastly, asking about your date’s occupation is taking your conversation in the most unromantic direction.
+Talking about what’s going on in the office is not exactly an aphrodisiac.

-I am very surprised that men are just as guilty of asking women this question way too often and way too early.
-You might think that your intentions in asking this questions are quite different and very innocent – all you want to know is get an insight into the other peron’s life and get to know them better because you believe that what they do for a living says a lot or at least something about who they are, and you might be right, but that’s not what the other person often hears.
-What they hear is that you are trying to pre-qualify them and determine openly and without any shame whether the person you just started talking to or went out on a date with is good enough for you.
+I am very surprised that men are just as guilty of asking women this question way too often and way too early on a date.
+You might think that your intentions in asking this questions are very innocent and you are simply trying to get to know them.
+However, what they hear is that you are trying to pre-qualify them and determine openly and somewhat shamelessly whether the person you just started talking to or went out on a date with is good enough for you.
 Even if that’s not the case, asking “what do you do?” is likely to take your conversation in a more dry, formal and non-romantic direction.
 It might make you and your company talk about things that are very impersonal, such as discussing your job duties, your company structure and organization, any office drama that’s going on, etc. This is hardly conducive to getting to know each other at the very early stages of your interaction with the other person.

 agreed.